Beta-Blockers vs. Beta-Agonists

 A beta-adrenergic agonist’s main therapeutic use is bronchodilation.
 The beta-adrenergic agonists mimic the sympathetic nervous system, preparing the body for fight or flight.
 They open the airways, allowing a patient to take in more oxygen.

-The provider also needs to watch for hypokalemia when using beta-adrenergic agonists by monitoring potassium levels.
+- Potassium Levels: Albuterol is quite powerful and pushes potassium into cells.
+The provider needs to watch for hypokalemia when using beta-adrenergic agonists.

-Albuterol is quite powerful.
-Some doctors will prescribe it to patients with incredibly elevated potassium levels, such as one who’s missed a dialysis treatment.
+Because of this potassium shift, some doctors will prescribe albuterol to patients with incredibly elevated potassium levels, such as one who’s missed a dialysis treatment.
 It’s paramount that providers monitor potassium levels when administering significant amounts of a beta-adrenergic agonist.

 Summary